 Bygone-era, lolling, homes made of wood, climbing up a fat meteorite of rock in the centre of town.
 Castle, medieval city walls, ancient church on the top.
-Centuries old carved windows and rooms and basements, carved from the rock over on the other side.
+Centuries old carved windows and rooms and basements, carved out from the rock over on the other side.

-And even more remarkable is the immense Bayezid Mosque.
+Perhaps even more remarkable is the immense Bayezid Mosque.

 Built in 1420 it is the oldest and the largest mosque in Europe.
 Here, in this far flung part of Greece.
 An area pretty much forgotten by its country.
 Forgotten by the outside world.

 The mosque looks a sad prisoner now, caged in wooden scaffolding.
 A modern protective roof over its previous grandeur.
 Minaret broken, vulnerable to earthquakes, it sits defiant.